Cooperative Optimal Output Tracking for Discrete-Time Multiagent Systems: Stabilizing Policy Iteration Frameworks: Model-Based Solution to COOT Problem

-Since $\vartheta_{i,1}$ is positive constant and $\vartheta_{i,1}\mid\lambda_{\max}(\mathcal{H}^{\mu})\mid^{t_{0}}$ is sufficiently small if $t_{0}$ is sufficiently large, the solution $\tilde{\chi}^{n}_{i}$ converges to the solution of \eqref{19a}, where the error is sufficiently small by increasing $t_{0}$.
-The proof is completed. $\Box$ \begin{remark} Theorem \ref{the2} proves that if $t_{0}$ is large enough, a model-based approximate solution to the regulator equations \eqref{6} can be obtained by iteration equation \eqref{20}.
-Different from CT systems \cite{gao2016adaptive,jiang2023reinforcement,li2024off}, the Sylvester maps for complex DT system \eqref{1} are more difficult to be re-represented as model-free versions.
-Note that we introduce the matrix $M_{i}$, which is replaced with $A_{i}^{T}P_{i}$ in the model-free design phase to reconstruct the model-free $\Omega_{i}$ and $\hat{\eta}_{i}$. \end{remark}
+\begin{remark} Theorem \ref{the2} proves that a model-based approximate solution to the regulator equations \eqref{6a}-\eqref{6b} can be obtained by iteration equation \eqref{20}.
+This is an online iteration computational method, which is different from \cite{jiang2019optimal,jiang2023reinforcement}.
+We analyze the effect of the observer on the approximate solution to the output regulator equations under the constraints of the communication topology.
+Note that we introduce the matrix $M_{i}$, which is replaced with $A_{i}^{\top}P_{i}$ in the data-driven design phase to reconstruct the model-free $\Omega_{i}$ and $\hat{\eta}_{i}$. \end{remark}